Raise funds for PANDA and help increase understanding in your community about perinatal anxiety and depression

 Five easy steps to hosting your PANDA day event

-1. Set the date: while we’d love you to host your PANDA day event on Sunday 11 November to kick off Perinatal Anxiety and Depression Awareness (PANDA) Week, you can hold your event at any time during PANDA Week – on indeed, any time of the year.
-Your PANDA day event can be:
+1. Set the date: while we’d love you to host your PANDA day event during Perinatal Anxiety and Depression Awareness (PANDA) Week, you can hold your event at any time of the year.

 3. Invite guests: